variadico/noti/README.md

 -b, -banner
     Trigger a banner notification.
 Default is true.
 To disable this notification set this flag to false.
+-e, -error
+    Trigger the notification just when the provided command didn't run successfully (with a zero exit status).
 -s, -speech
     Trigger a speech notification.
 Optionally, customize the voice with NOTI_VOICE.